John Cooper Clarke: Arctic Monkeys

+Clarke's most high-profile fan has been Alex Turner.
 Clarke's poem "Out of Control Fairground" was printed inside the Arctic Monkeys' 2007 single "Fluorescent Adolescent" CD.
 The poem is also the inspiration behind the single's video, in which clowns brawl.
-The band's Alex Turner has said he is very fond of Clarke's work and takes inspiration for lyrics from his poems.
+Turner has said he is very fond of Clarke's work and takes inspiration for lyrics from his poems.